-Our CEO provides input to the Compensation Committee with respect to all executive officers (other than himself) total compensation and each component of compensation.
+Our CEO provides input to the Compensation Committee with respect to each executive officer's (other than himself) total compensation and each component of compensation.

 At the request of the Compensation Committee, both the Vice President of Safety & Human Resources and our CEO regularly attend Compensation Committee meetings, excluding the executive sessions during which their respective compensation and other matters are discussed.